MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 - **Yes** -  Next, confirm your tenant has already enabled the App Catalog.
 - **No** -  Partner with your global admin to get the site provisioned.
 [Learn more about admin roles](/microsoft-365/admin/add-users/about-admin-roles).

 If you aren't sure, you can confirm your role by signing in to office.com.
-If you're a Global Administrator, you'll see an Admin center app icon in the app launcher next to your Microsoft 365 apps.
+If you're a Global Administrator, you see an Admin center app icon in the app launcher next to your Microsoft 365 apps.

 **Are you a site administrator for the App Catalog?**